melissawm/jax/_sources/pallas/gpu/reference.md

 you can run "collectives" over the Pallas threads and cluster (e.g., using `plgpu.ClusterBarrier` or collective async copies), similar to how JAX collectives (`psum`, `all_gather`, etc.) operate across devices in a JAX `Mesh`.
-Both also use named axes, and `lax.axis_index(axis_name)` can be used to get a thread's or block's coordinate.
+Both also use named axes, and `jax.lax.axis_index(axis_name)` can be used to get a thread's or block's coordinate.
 ```

 ### Using multiple Pallas threads per CUDA block